-Menorah Primary School
+Menorah Primary Schools Federation

-Pupil premium strategy statement 2022 - 2023
+Pupil premium strategy statement Menorah Primary Schools Federation 2023

 This statement details our school’s use of pupil premium (and recovery premium) funding to help improve the attainment of our disadvantaged pupils.